 April 15, 2021 | Webinar

 Team-based care is an essential building block for state Medicaid agencies to advance high-quality, equitable primary care that places the patient and their unique needs at the center of care.
 Team-based care enables primary care practices and managed care organizations (MCOs) to deploy staff with diverse skills and backgrounds who can collaborate to address specific patient needs, while also achieving care that is more effective, efficient, and equitable.

-This webinar, made possible by The Commonwealth Fund, will explore how states and MCOs can partner to support team-based primary care and meaningfully advance states’ health equity goals.
-The 60-minute event will focus on: (1) creating a team-based care approach at the provider level; and (2) using MCO contracts to support and encourage team-based care.
-It will feature innovations from a state Medicaid program, Oregon Health Authority (OHA), and provider support organization, National Health Care for the Homeless Council.
+This webinar, made possible by The Commonwealth Fund, explored how states and MCOs can partner to support team-based primary care and meaningfully advance states’ health equity goals.
+The 60-minute event focused on: (1) creating a team-based care approach at the provider level; and (2) using MCO contracts to support and encourage team-based care.
+It featured innovations from a state Medicaid program, Oregon Health Authority (OHA), and provider support organization, National Health Care for the Homeless Council.

 I. Welcome and Introductions

-Speakers: Rob Houston, MBA, MPP, Director, Payment Reform, CHCS; Laurie Zephyrin, MD, MPH, MBA, Vice President, Health System Equity, The Commonwealth Fund
+Speakers: Rob Houston, MBA, MPP, Director, Payment Reform, CHCS; Melinda Abrams, MS, Executive Vice President for Programs, The Commonwealth Fund

-R. Houston will welcome participants and provide an overview of the Strengthening Primary Care through Medicaid Managed Care learning series and the benefits of supporting team-based care for Medicaid beneficiaries.
-L. Zephyrin will describe how this series supports The Commonwealth Fund’s mission and goals.
+R. Houston welcomed participants and provided an overview of the Strengthening Primary Care through Medicaid Managed Care learning series and the benefits of supporting team-based care for Medicaid beneficiaries.
+M. Abrams described how this series supports The Commonwealth Fund’s mission and goals.

 II.
 State Levers to Incentivize Team-Based Care in Primary Care Settings

 Speaker: Neelam Gupta, MPH, MSW, Director, Clinical Supports, Innovation and Workforce Unity, OHA